andrej-a/notification-library/README.md

 ## Customization

-instance.addAlert() method accepts an object with the following fields:
+alertService.addAlert() method accepts an object with the following fields:

 -   position (string type, can be **'top-left' | 'top-right' | 'bottom-left' | 'bottom-right'**)
 -   spawnAnimation (string type, can be **'smooth-sliding-in' | 'fade-in'**)